briandrum/codes.forchagrin.com/_chapters/chapter-1321-village-of-chagrin-falls-residential-code-for-one-two-and-three-family-dwellings.md

 As used in this chapter, the following terms shall have the following
 definitions:

-1. _(a)_ “State Code” shall mean the Residential Code of Ohio, adopted by rule at Ohio Administrative Code 4101:8 by the Ohio Board of Building Standards, or current equivalent if the title or rules are renamed or renumbered.
+1. _(a)_ "State Code" shall mean the Residential Code of Ohio, adopted by rule at Ohio Administrative Code 4101:8 by the Ohio Board of Building Standards, or current equivalent if the title or rules are renamed or renumbered.

-2. _(b)_ “Village Code” shall mean the “Village of Chagrin Falls Residential Code for One-, Two- and Three-Family Dwellings”, a chapter of the Codified Ordinances of the Village of Chagrin Falls (the “Village”) which is enacted to govern construction of residential buildings within the Village.
+2. _(b)_ "Village Code" shall mean the "Village of Chagrin Falls Residential Code for One-, Two- and Three-Family Dwellings", a chapter of the Codified Ordinances of the Village of Chagrin Falls (the "Village") which is enacted to govern construction of residential buildings within the Village.
 The Village Building Department will not be required to be certified by the Ohio Board of Building Standards in order to enforce the Village Code, and the State Code